robertsilen/gld/README.md

 Please, **PLEASE** read the **README-SECURITY** file before choosing your options.

-Then, create the tables whitelist and greylist on your mysql server I have provided the script tables.sql that helps you to do this task.
+Then, create the tables whitelist and greylist on your mysql/mariadb server I have provided the script tables.sql that helps you to do this task.

 Then start gld and see if it run or if an error message is displayed